International Mothers Day

 As we look forward to the Mother’s Day theme 2025 and reflect on how the world celebrated Mother’s Day in past years, one truth remains clear: women, whether as leaders, caregivers, change-makers, or dreamers, are central to a better, more equitable world.

-Frequently Asked Questions (FAQ)
+Frequently Asked Questions (FAQs)

-Q. Is thеrе a flowеr symbol associatеd with Mothеr’s Day in addition to carnations?
+Is thеrе a flowеr symbol associatеd with Mothеr’s Day in addition to carnations?

 Yеs, in Australia, chrysanthemums arе oftеn given to mothеrs on their spеcial Day as a symbol of lovе and apprеciation.

-Q. Why is Mother’s Day Celebrated on 21 March in some Countries?
+Why is Mother’s Day Celebrated on 21 March in some Countries?

 March 21 is celebrated as Mother’s Day throughout the Middle East.
 It has been honored as a sacred day to celebrate mothers at the time of the spring equinox, the time for new life, and to honor all life as sacred.

-Q. When is International Mother’s Day in 2025?
+When is Mother’s Day in 2025?

 It was officially recognized in 1914 when President Woodrow Wilson signed the proclamation designating Mother’s Day to be held on the second Sunday in May as a national holiday to honor mothers.
-This year, International Mother’s Day will fall on 11th May.
+This year, International Mother’s Day 2025 date will fall on 11th May.

-Q. When is International Mother’s Day Celebrated?
+When is International Mother’s Day Celebrated?

 International Mother’s Day is celebrated on the second Sunday of May.
 This year, it will fall on 11th May, but the date may change yearly.